Last Updated on April 14, 2023 by Jessica Lauren Vine

 Whether you live in your RV or you enjoy the occasional weekend camping trip, you won’t enjoy yourself if you’re uncomfortable.
+You might worry that RV AC not blowing hard out all vents is going to ruin your vacation.
 One of the quickest ways to get uncomfortable in the summer months is if your air conditioner isn’t blowing air out of all the vents.
 Unfortunately, this is a fairly common problem with all air conditioners, especially those found in RVs.

 The most likely reason your air conditioner has weak or low airflow is that you have a dirty air filter.
 The air filter’s job is to clean air that’s getting sucked into the air conditioner and filter out dirt and debris.
 If the filter gets too dirty, it will start to wholly or partially block the flow of air passing through it.